PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/onboarding/how_onboarding_works.md

 ### **To log onto the server**, follow these instructions:
 If you are on MacOS or Ubuntu:
 - For MacOS, install XQuartz: https://www.xquartz.org/.
-- Open a terminal window and type: `ssh -XC your_puid@tx2.purduerm.org -p 10051`.
+- Open a terminal window and type: `ssh -XC -J serveo.net purduerm@purduerm`.
 - Enter your password (from email) and you will be placed into your home directory.
 If you are asked to accept/deny a key, accept it.
 - Your starter code for onboarding is waiting for you!